MUHAMMEDSINANCP/CP-News/README.md

 ## CP News

 CP News offers a platform to stay updated with global news, powered by the News API for comprehensive coverage.
-Features a clean UI, clean architecture, and:
+Features a clean UI, clean architecture.

 ### Key Features:
 Top Trending & Hot News: Access to the latest top trending and hot news articles.